polarityio/pulsedive/README.md

-# Polarity PulseDive Integration
+# Polarity Pulsedive Integration

-The Polarity PulseDive integration allows Polarity to search PulseDive to return threat information on domains and IPs.
+The Polarity Pulsedive integration allows Polarity to search Pulsedive to return threat information on domains and IPs.

 ![image](https://user-images.githubusercontent.com/22529325/41103215-95398de6-6a36-11e8-8898-9cc4ec8caacf.png)

-## PulseDive Integration Options
+## Pulsedive Integration Options

 ### API Key

-A free API Key is provided by PulseDive, however there is a rate limit of 30 requests per minute.
+A free API Key is provided by Pulsedive, however there is a rate limit of 30 requests per minute.

 https://pulsedive.com/account/